wtrainor/INGENIOUS_streamlit/paper/paper.md

 # Statement of need

-Python enables ... for speed without losing flexibility or ease-of-use in the user-interface.
-The API for `Gala` was designed to provide a class-based and user-friendly interface to fast (C or Cython-optimized) implementations of common operations such as gravitational potential and force evaluation, orbit integration, dynamical transformations, and chaos indicators for nonlinear dynamics. `Gala` also relies heavily on and interfaces well with the implementations of physical units and astronomical coordinate systems in the `Astropy` package [@astropy] (`astropy.units` and `astropy.coordinates`).

 Many geoscientists working in geothermal do not actively code.
 `Gala` was designed to be used by both astronomical researchers and by students in courses on gravitational dynamics or astronomy.
 It has already been